CLIP 3D Printing Technology: Objects Created in Liquid Resin

 A New Method of 3D Printing

-A new and impressive method of 3D printing was introduced at the TED 2015 conference in Vancouver and is continuing to improve.
+A new and impressive method of 3D printing was introduced at the TED 2015 conference in Vancouver.
+It's now available commercially and is continuing to improve.
 The technology uses ultraviolet light and oxygen to create an object from a pool of liquid resin.
 As shown in the videos below, the object appears to "grow" from the liquid, reminiscent of the creation of the T1000 from the Terminator 2 movie.
 In fact, the CEO of the company that created the technology says that he was inspired by this movie.
-Two versions of the printer are currently available.

 The new printing method is known as CLIP, which stands for Continuous Liquid Interface Production.
 CLIP enables strong, functional, and attractive objects to be printed rapidly in an all-in-one process.
 In other 3D printing methods, a medium is deposited in layers in order to gradually build an object.
 The process is known as additive manufacturing.

 Printing an object by additive manufacturing can be a time-consuming process, taking hours or even days to complete.
 In addition, because the object is made of layers that are fused together, the final product sometimes lacks strength.
 The layers may be visible in the final product, giving the object a banded appearance.
 CLIP can overcome these problems.

 TED stands for Technology, Education, and Design.
 It's a nonprofit organization whose goal is to spread new ideas, primarily through speeches given by people who have something thought provoking to share.

 Printing a Lattice Shape With CLIP Technology (7X Speed)

 The Carbon Company